apache/iotdb/docs/SystemDesign/SchemaManager/SchemaManager.md

 	* create LeafMNode, and store the alias in LeafMNode if it has
 	* If it has alias, create another links with alias to LeafMNode

 * Deleting a storage group is similar to deleting a time series.
 That is, the storage group or time series node is deleted in its parent node.
-The time series node also needs to delete its alias in the parent node; If in the deletion process,it is found that a node does not any child nodes, it also needs to recursively delete this node.
+The time series node also needs to delete its alias in the parent node; If in the deletion process,it is found that a node does not have any child nodes, it also needs to delete this node recursively.

 ## MTree checkpoint